waltribeiro/gutsy/README.md

       - "80"
 ```

+This file defines a simple multi-container application with two services:
+- proxy
+- webserver

+The proxy listens on port 443 and the webserver runs on port 80.
+In practice, the proxy service forwards requests over to the webserver.

 ## Step 11: Build and Run the Containers
 Run the following command to build and start the containers: